inaimathi/cl-notebook/README.md

 ### TODO (also, this section should eventually be moved to the github issue tracker)

+- Move charts css out to the charts notebook along with the implementation code
+- Expose hooks so that notebooks can make changes to the front-end CSS/javascript system
 - BUG: loading an existing but unloaded book with new packages in it causes loading hiccups after server restart time.
-	- We should store type tags as strings (not symbols) on disk to avoid some of this mess.
-That would make sure we can load a notebook before we have to initialize its dependence packages.
     - Because of the way we handle this, `quicklisp` is now basically a requirement of `cl-notebook`.
 We're already loading it as part of `main`
     - We should request the latest one from `https://beta.quicklisp.org/quicklisp.lisp` instead of packaging one with the static files in this repo.
 That was a pretty bad hack in retrospect.
-- Move charts css out to the charts notebook along with the implementation code
-- Expose hooks so that notebooks can make changes to the front-end CSS/javascript system
 - Triage the old bugs (do they still happen?
 If so; prioritize)
 - add a little tutorial to `_notebook` book (or maybe make separate config books)
 	- Config books is the right answer I think; we should have a `_welcome`, followed by a bunch of module books (including `charts`, and maybe `minibuffer` at least)